djagula/api/README.md

 Search criteria can be specified by the source of the data - either the instrument on-board the satellite or the satellite itself.
 Single or multiple sources can be specified.

-Choice of sources are: *ACOS, AIRS, CAI, FTS-SWIR,  Landsat-8, MOPITT, OCO2, and TES.* This field is not case-sensitive, and multiple sources can be specified.
+Choice of sources are: *ACOS, AIRS, CAI, FTS-SWIR,  Landsat-8, MOPITT, OCO2, and TES.* This field is not case-sensitive, and multiple sources can be specified (separated by commas).

 **data-level**